HBClab/NiBetaSeries/docs/betaseries.rst

         lss_betas.append(betas[0][0])

-This python code demonstrates LSA (line 20) and LSS where each event is given its own GLM model.
+This python code demonstrates LSA (line 24) and LSS where each event is given its own GLM model.
-Note the GLM model written in python (line 37) has the form as the equation at the beginning of "Mathematical Background" :eq:`glm`, but ``X`` (specifically ``X_trial``) has the particular representation of one column being the trial of interest and the other column being all remaining trials.
+Note the GLM model written in python (line 55) has the form as the equation at the beginning of "Mathematical Background" :eq:`glm`, but ``X`` (specifically ``X_trial``) has the particular representation of one column being the trial of interest (``X_interest``), another column where the trials are the same type as the trial of interest (``X_nontarget``), and finally a column with the other trial type (``X_other``).
+Generally, there will be as many columns as there are trial types plus a column for the trial of interest.

 Relationship to Resting-State Functional Connectivity
 -----------------------------------------------------
 Beta series connectivity analysis is similar to resting-state functional connectivity (time-series correlations) because the same analyses typically applied to resting-state data can ostensibly be applied